Online Riding Gear Store

 Hardcase Luggage vs Softcase Luggage – 6 Tips to choose the right Luggage system for your Motorcycle by 6kiom.

 To start off, let’s understand what we’re dealing with today.
-A “hard” luggage system is typically a box made out of plastic or aluminum, while “soft case” Motorcycle luggage are usually made from rexine and rubber.
+A “hard” luggage system is typically a box made out of plastic or aluminium, while “soft case” Motorcycle luggage is usually made from rexine and rubber.

-Examples for Hard Case Motorcycle Luggage made with Aluminum and Plastic.
+Examples of Hard Case Motorcycle Luggage Made with Aluminum and Plastic.

 Examples for Soft Case Motorcycle Luggage made with Rexine.